-'''

-/bin/bash: ./scripts/script.sh: /bin/bash^M: bad interpreter: No such file or
+''' /bin/bash: ./scripts/script.sh: /bin/bash^M: bad interpreter: No such file or vim ./fabric-samples/first-network/scripts/script.sh

-→directory

-'''
+→directory '''

 Ensure that the file in question (script.sh in this example) is encoded in the Unix format.
 This was most likely caused by not setting core.autocrlf to false in your Git configuration (see Windows extras).
 There are several ways of fixing this.
 If you have access to the vim editor for instance, open the file: